 - Regardless of the meal, take time to sit down and really enjoy it with your family.
 Time spent at family meals will help your children form healthy attitudes about food and eating as well as create fond memories to last a lifetime.

-- Create a custom family nutrition program to help navigate any food sensitivities in the family, or hone in on specific goals for both the group and individual members.
+- Create a custom family foundation nutrition program to help navigate any food sensitivities in the family, or hone in on specific goals for both the group and individual members.